Polarization under rising inequality and economic decline: Methods

 \\ Switching without loss of generality to log-fitness (and ignoring the proportionality constant) we can then simply write

 \\ Where if $s>0$, $h$ is increasing in frequency.
-In order to construct pair-wise invasibility plots (below) we then simply look at the sign of Eq.
-3. Note that under the fixed risk model the payoff $w$ depends only on the focal player's strategy (i.e. the fitness of the resident and the mutant do not depend on one another).
-Thus the fixed risk model is formally similar to an optimal foraging model with a sigmoidal functional response curve.
+In order to construct pair-wise invasibility plots (see SI section 2-3) we then simply look at the sign of Eq.
+8-9 when $w$ is given by Eq.
+3-5.
+Note that in the first case we analyze (Eq.
+3-4) the payoff $w$ depends only on the focal player's strategy (i.e. the fitness of the resident and the mutant do not depend on one another).
+This case is formally similar to an optimal foraging model with a sigmoidal functional response curve.

-A strategy $f=g=g^*$ is a local ESS if and only if
+A strategy $h=g=g^*$ is a local ESS if and only if

 \\ when evaluated at $g^*$, which must be a point of zero selection gradient.
-The strategy $g^*$ is convergence stable if and only if
+The strategy $g^*$ is convergence stable if and only if \citep{Geritz98}

-\\ \cite{Geritz98} when evaluated at $f=g=g^*$.
+\\ when evaluated at $h=g=g^*$.
 We use Eqs.
-9-11 in constructing invasibility plots and determining the character of singular points in our analysis below.
+9-11 in constructing invasibility plots and determining the character of singular points (see SI section 2-3).